List of My Little Pony: Friendship Is Magic characters: Rainbow Dash

-Rainbow Dash is a blue pegasus with pink eyes and a rainbow-colored mane and tail.
+Rainbow Dash (voiced by Ashleigh Ball) is a light blue Pegasus with magenta eyes and a rainbow-colored mane and tail.
 Her cutie mark, a rainbow-colored lightning bolt with a cloud, represents her talent for speed and her obsession with adventure.
 Her goal at the beginning of the series is to join her "heroes", the elite Wonderbolts aerobatic team.
 She later joins the Wonderbolts as a trainee in "Wonderbolts Academy".
 She soon became a reservist in "Testing Testing 1, 2, 3" and then a full-time member in "Newbie Dash".
 She helps other pegasi manage the weather around Ponyville and spends her time practicing flight maneuvers such as the "Sonic Rainboom", a rainbow-colored sonic boom.
 In "The Cutie Mark Chronicles", Rainbow Dash's first Sonic Rainboom as a filly caused a chain of events that produced the group's cutie marks.
 She lives with a propeller-fitted pet tortoise named Tank in a floating condominium of clouds called the Cloudominium, which is sparingly seen in the show because she "doesn't sit still for very long", according to the director Jim Miller.

 Faust struggled to find a suitable aspect for Rainbow Dash's Element of Harmony, seeing the character as "self-absorbed and rather irresponsible".
 She eventually settled on the Element of Loyalty because it "brought out [Rainbow Dash's] positive traits".